krtk06/Ai-chat-assistant/README.md

 Usage :

-Open your web browser and go to http://localhost:3000\
+Open your web browser and go to http://localhost:3000.\
-Type your queries or messages in the chat input box\
+Type your queries or messages in the chat input box.\
-Receive instant, AI-generated responses powered by the OpenAI API\
+Receive instant, AI-generated responses powered by the OpenAI API.\
-Enjoy seamless and interactive conversation experiences\
+Enjoy seamless and interactive conversation experiences.\

 Results and Benefits :

-Fast and intelligent response generation for various queries\
+Fast and intelligent response generation for various queries.\
-Simple yet elegant interface that adapts to different screen sizes\
+Simple yet elegant interface that adapts to different screen sizes.\
-Demonstrates modern React and TypeScript best practices\
+Demonstrates modern React and TypeScript best practices.\
-A practical example of integrating cutting-edge AI into front-end apps\
+A practical example of integrating cutting-edge AI into front-end apps.\